tsuru/tsuru/docs/using/install-client.rst

 <http://golang.org>`_, so before installing tsuru from source, please make sure
 you have `installed and configured Go <http://golang.org/doc/install>`_.

-With Go installed and configured, you can use ``go get`` to install any of tsuru's clients:
+With Go installed and configured, you can use ``go get`` to install tsuru
+client:

 .. highlight:: bash

 ::

     $ go get github.com/tsuru/tsuru-client/tsuru
-    $ go get github.com/tsuru/tsuru-admin
-    $ go get github.com/tsuru/crane